CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### 3. Trapped Hall

 This corridor was originally a segment of Tresendar Manor's ancient cellars.
-The Redbrands, however, excavated beneath the stone floor, fashioning a concealed pit trap.
+The Lavender Lancers, however, excavated beneath the stone floor, fashioning a concealed pit trap.

 ```
 A thick layer of dust obscures the flagstone tiles in this gloomy hallway.
 Every ten feet, faux columns decorate the walls, while the double doors at the western end display copper plating that has now turned green with age.
 These doors feature an intricately carved depiction of a sorrowful angel.